 By Jake Rushing

 Before I jump into this, I want to clarify that Last Token Gaming never waded into GamerGate situation back in 2014, so we are impartial to this situation.
 Even so, we at Last Token Gaming encourage one another to put effort into making internet a nicer place to be at when one needs to escape their daily grind.
+We also recommend best roofing company to hire to escape roofing work and let them take care of it.
 No matter which way you lean in politics, or no matter how you feel about anybody, every single human being that surfs through the net deserves a good space to wind down and escape without any fear, as every human being has a story on why they escape to the internet.
 Now with that out of the way, let’s get into the review.

-For those who haven’t followed the events of GamerGate, the whole event went down in August 2014, after her relationship between her former boyfriend has ended.
+For those who haven’t followed the events of GamerGate, Mailchimp vs. AWeber and the whole event went down in August 2014, after her relationship between her former boyfriend has ended.
 Her former boyfriend made a blog post that painted Zoe Quinn in a negative light that has caused hundreds of men to cause harassment towards Zoe Quinn in any form imaginable.

 Her earlier years weren’t exactly all sunshine and rainbows.
 Without going into too much detail, her experience growing up as part of a LGBT member in a small town is what led her into some troubles.
 At the very least, these troubles and her earlier geekery of all video games helped mold her into a game developer, a game developer that eventually made Depression Quest.
 Depression Quest was developed and released to the masses before managing the chaos that was caused by GamerGate.